awesome-selfhosted/awesome-selfhosted/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] The pull request title is informative, unlike "Update README.md".
   Suggested titles: "Add aaa to bbb" for adding software aaa to section bbb, "Remove aaa from bbb" for removing, "Fix license for aaa", etc.

+And finally...what makes this submission awesome?
+> Fill in your answer here